mantouo10/Learning_MLP/README.md

-# This project is copy from https://github.com/ronnyyoung/EasyML.
+# This project copy from https://github.com/ronnyyoung/EasyML.

 I just make some notes(chinese).